5 Ways to find ease

 Set yourself up for success with prompts that come from anywhere but your brain

-Use visual reminders such as photos, art, bags blocking the door, alarms in multiple places
+Use visual reminders such as photos, art, bags blocking the door, and alarms in multiple places

-Set the alarm 10 minutes early and use the snooze option as an early warning
+Set the alarm for 10 minutes early and use the snooze option as an early warning.
+Sometimes I set an extra alarm with an hour notice.
+I use a happy sound so that I'm not startled.

 Create lists.
 We all like to check off tasks!
-Break of tasks.
+Break them down.
 Instead of "Clean Room", include "put dirty laundry in basket, make bed, put books away" and anything else you notice you're doing.
 Give yourself credit!

 Involve others!
 Accountability partners, friends, your coach, classmates.
 When we tell someone we are going to do something, or plan to do something with them, we are more likely to follow through